 mix of adult-led and child-initiated activity.

-Lessons in Years 1 to 5 are taught according to the long term curriculum, but also according to any gaps identified through termly assessments.
+Lessons in Years 1 to 6 are taught according to the White Rose long term curriculum plans, but also according to any gaps identified through termly assessments.

 Our implementation is developed through secure understanding of the curriculum and

-By using a variety of planning resources we believe that we provide a bespoke teaching and learning experience that is designed to interest, inform and inspire our children.
-Using prior knowledge as a starting point for all future planning and teaching, we plan lessons which are required for all pupils to make good progress.
+Using prior knowledge and ongoing formative assessment as a starting point for all future planning and teaching, we plan lessons using White Rose to enable all pupils to make good progress.

 We place a large emphasis on pupil engagement and design lessons which involve all pupils being invested in their learning and making a positive contribution to their lessons.